sdekrishan/mockten/readme.md

 ### Dashboard (/dashboard)

 Here you can see all the flights who has been booked with all data related to user and flight (method : GET)

+I hope you like the documentation and thank you for reading till now :)